KlaasVogel/zermelo_api_vogk/README.md

 Added Loading of Branches

 - V0.0.1 -> V0.0.5:
-Experimenting with creating of own package and deciding major buildup of project
+Experimenting with creating of own package and deciding on major buildup of project